HydraRetro/Etch-a-Sketch/README.md

 - Created temp function on button click to change DOM html & style to all 3 sizes
 - Left default 16x16 in as well for now.

+Day 2:
+- Figured out how to make it work for the default but doesnt work once I change the grid size.
+- Passed in the mouseover function into each of the button event listeners and works that way.
+- Trying to figure out a way to clear the grid once a button is pushed..no luck yet.

 Created by HydraRetro.